-The Activator Method is one of the most widely researched chiropractic techniques, with nearly 600 people searching for more information each month.
-Offered as a treatment for those suffering back and neck pain, as well as headaches, the Activator Technique is a fantastic complement or alternative for traditional chiropractic adjustments.
+The Activator Method is one of the most widely researched chiropractic care techniques, with nearly 600 people searching for more information each month.
+Offered as a treatment for those suffering back pain and neck pain, as well as headaches, the Activator Technique is a fantastic complement or alternative for traditional chiropractic adjustments.

 If you've been curious about this world-renowned treatment option, continue reading for everything you need to know before making an appointment.